← Back to Library

 Yin below · Wood · Eldest Daughter · SE · Thighs · Rooster

 A Yin line beneath two Yang lines — gentle penetration from underneath.
-Represents gradual influence, flexibility, and the power of persistent softness.
+Represents gradual influence, flexibility, and the effect of persistent softness.

 Fire / Clinging